BaronSam3di/OSCP-WorkFlow-PublicHelpers/Readme.md

-## "Term" hunter alis which lives in my .zshrc
+## "Term" hunter alias which lives in my .zshrc

 ```sh
 xs() {